justinthomas/ipc-bridge/README.md

 ### Installing IPC

-* My discovred dependencies for IPC 3.9.1:
+* My discovered dependencies for IPC 3.9.1:
 bison: one or more of (bison, bisonc++, libbison-dev) flex liballegro common-lisp-controller cl-quicklisp

+NOTE (as of 10/23/14): There's a bug in bison and libbison-dev 3 that causes IPC to not compile.
+Instead, download bison/libbison-dev 2.7.1 ( http://askubuntu.com/questions/444982/install-bison-2-7-in-ubuntu-14-04 )

 * Follow the instructions at http://bolt-haptics.seas.upenn.edu/index.php/Software/Matlab-ROS-IPC-Bridge